- Learning at Yale

 - Official standardized test results (SAT or ACT Plus Writing)

 You should submit most of your documents online via the Common Application.
-High school and college transcripts as well as the Mid-Term Report should be mailed to the Undergraduate Admissions Office.
+High school and college transcripts, the College Report and the Transfer Mid-Term Report should be mailed to the Admissions Office.
 Please scroll down to the “Mailing Instructions” section at the bottom of this page for the address.

-Within three weeks of receipt of your application, we will send an email to the email address you listed on your application.
+If you wish to find out whether Yale has received your application, please login to the Common Application website to confirm that you have successfully submitted your Transfer Common Application, the Yale Supplement and some form of Payment or Fee Waiver Request to Yale.
+For more information, please visit our FAQ section.
 Please use one email address throughout the application cycle.
-If your email address changes, please send that information to firstname.lastname@example.org as soon as possible in case we need to contact you via email.
+If your email address changes, please send that information to email@example.com as soon as possible in case we need to contact you via email.

 If you wish to request financial aid, please visit our Financial Aid page.

 Please apply to Yale online using the Common Application’s Transfer Application.
-Be sure to select Yale as one of the colleges to which you plan to apply so as to ensure that Yale-specific questions and the Yale Writing Supplement will be included.
+Be sure to select Yale as one of the colleges to which you plan to apply so as to ensure that Yale-specific questions will be included.
 The Common Application gives you the opportunity to tell us why you wish to transfer and to let us know more about your background and interests.
-The Yale-specific questions and the Writing Supplement in the Common Application will help the Admissions Committee understand you and the ways in which Yale College might enable you to achieve your academic and personal goals.
+The Yale-specific questions in the Common Application will help the Admissions Committee understand you and the ways in which Yale College might enable you to achieve your academic and personal goals.

 You may request that your application fee be waived.
 Qualifications for a fee waiver are as follows: